telerik/winforms-docs/controls/gridview/rows/creating-custom-rows.md

 >note You can replace the __RadChartViewElement__ with any __RadElement__ or a set of elements.
 >

->caption Figure 1: The new row is replaced with the custom one.
+>caption Figure 1: The new row is replaced with the custom one

 ![WinForms RadGridView The new row is replaced with the custom one](images/gridview-rows-custom-rows001.png)